Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Introduction

 To address the challenge posed by the longer measurement times, the Fixed mode of operation in an electrostatic hemispherical photoelectron analyzer offers a viable solution.
-In this mode, photoelectrons are measured within a specific kinetic energy-detector angle, limited to the detection area of a two-dimensional detector.
+In this mode, photoelectrons are measured within a specific kinetic-energy range, limited to the detection area of a two-dimensional detector.
 This detector typically comprises a multichannel plate (MCP), a phosphor screen, and a camera.
-Compared to the Swept mode, which involves scanning a wide kinetic energy range, the Fixed mode reduces the acquisition time required to obtain a spectrum with a high signal-to-noise (S/N) ratio.
-Moreover, this localized measurement mode is particularly well-suited for detailed analysis of the band structure near the Fermi level.
+Compared to the Swept mode, which involves scanning a wide kinetic energy range, the Fixed mode reduces the acquisition time required to obtain a spectrum with a high statistical signal-to-noise (S/N) ratio.
+Moreover, this local measurement mode is particularly well-suited for detailed analysis of the band structure near the Fermi level due to its superior angular resolution.
+As reported in a previous study \cite{strocov2014soft}, any slight displacement of the X-ray spot from the electron-optical axis of the analyzer tilts the angle-resolved image on the detector.
+In the Swept mode, the summation of these tilted images during energy scanning leads to a smearing of the angular resolution.
+The Fixed mode avoids this issue by maintaining a constant kinetic energy, thereby preserving the highest possible angular resolution.
 However, a common implementation part in an electrostatic hemispherical photoelectron analyzer introduces a potential issue.
 To block stray photoelectrons, a wire mesh is often placed just before the MCP as a type of electron filter~\cite{liu2023removing}.
-Stray photoelectrons are electrons traveling in unintended trajectories enter the detector during precisely analysis process, which they contribute as background noise to the data, thus lowering the spectrum quality.
-This mesh leaves traces of a periodic grid structure on the raw data, in addition to the non-periodic spike noise arising from the aging of the detection unit (Fig.~\ref{Fig.1}(b)).
-Consequently, noise elimination techniques are necessary to remove these artificial artifacts.
+Stray photoelectrons are electrons traveling in unintended trajectories enter the detector during precisely analysis process, which they contribute as background to the data, thus lowering the spectrum quality.
+This mesh leaves traces of instrumental artifacts on the raw data, including a periodic grid structure as well as non-periodic spike structures arising from the aging of the detection unit (Fig.~\ref{Fig.1}(b)).
+Conventionally, such artifacts are averaged out through physical scanning methods, such as the Swept mode or dithering (which involves small voltage offsets).
+While effective, these physical approaches inherently increase the total acquisition time and the complexity of the measurement system, thereby offsetting the efficiency gains of the Fixed mode.
+Consequently, the elimination technique are necessary to remove these artifacts.